SherineAwad/StructureVariations/README.md

 We also use genefuse for calling gene fusions.

 The pipeline uses trimgalore and cutadapt to trim adapters.
-Align the reads using Bowtie2.
-Then we use from GATK4 pipeline add read groups,and mark duplicates.
+Align the reads using bwa mem.
+Based on the SV tool used, we either sort and index or add readgroups and mark duplicates.

 We use ANNOTSV for annotating the structure variants and SURVIVOR for filtering and merging as needed.